Loading...

 This guide covers everything you need to know about Kentucky HOA law: how to fight violations, your rights as a homeowner, the procedural requirements your HOA must follow, and how fines work.
 Compare Kentucky to neighboring states: Tennessee, Virginia, West Virginia.

-Kentucky does not set a statutory maximum fine for HOA violations.
+Read the full Kentucky dispute guide →Kentucky does not set a statutory maximum fine for HOA violations.
 Fine amounts are determined by each association's governing documents (CC&Rs, bylaws, and rules).
-However, fines must be reasonable, imposed in good faith, and preceded by proper notice and an opportunity to be heard under the Condominium Act (KRS §381.9207).
+However, fines must be reasonable, imposed in good faith, and preceded by proper notice and an opportunity to be heard under the Condominium Act (KRS §381.9167(1)(k)).

 Kentucky uses multiple statutes: the Condominium Act (KRS §381.9101) for newer condominiums, the Horizontal Property Law (KRS §381.805) for older condominiums, and general property law for planned communities.
 Kentucky has not adopted a comprehensive planned community act, so non-condominium HOAs rely heavily on their recorded governing documents.